 "A Cyrus?"
 More Like An Elijah

-What about the claim that God choose Trump as president to restore or magnify America?
+What about the claim that God chose Trump as president to restore or magnify America?
 This works even less.
-It is not only an extraordinary claim lacking extraordinary proof, it also does not fit with the written prophecy of America detailed above.
+It is not only an extraordinary claim lacking extraordinary proof, but it also does not fit with the written prophecy of America detailed above.